MrBuddyCasino/ESP32_MP3_Decoder/README.md

 * configure your serial port in "Serial flasher config" submenu
 * set wifi credentials in the "Wifi Configuration" submenu
+* in the "Audio" submenu, choose your output method
 * 'save', then exit

 To change the radio station URL, modify PLAY_URL in /main/include/playerconfig.h.